geerlingguy/ansible-role-logstash-forwarder/README.md

 [![Build Status](https://travis-ci.org/geerlingguy/ansible-role-logstash-forwarder.svg?branch=master)](https://travis-ci.org/geerlingguy/ansible-role-logstash-forwarder)

-An Ansible Role that installs Logstash Forwarder on Debian/Ubuntu.
+An Ansible Role that installs Logstash Forwarder on RedHat/CentOS or Debian/Ubuntu.

-**Note**: This role is under active development and is not considered stable quite yet.
-I am working on making sure it runs across a wider variety of platforms, and also will work with different kinds of workflows you may have.
-Please file issues on GitHub if you find a problem!

-**Security Note**: Until this role reaches a stable release, please consider it insecure, and do not use it on any production systems.
-Things like SSL and certificates are not being used for message authentication at this time!
+**Note**: This role is well-tested on Debian/Ubuntu, but is still undergoing development for RedHat/CentOS.
+You've been warned!

 ## Requirements